Shorlet/Covid_Project_CA/README.md

 - Analysis of the spreading of the Covif across countries

 # How to launch the Project
-Upload the files to launch the Project
+- Upload the files to launch the Project
-Run the .ipynb file in Jupyter Notebook's Anaconda
+- Run the .ipynb file in Jupyter Notebook's Anaconda
+- If you don't have Jupyter, you can launch the .html file in your browser
-You can directly see the results in the .png images
+- You can directly see the results in the .png images